-See Note 19 regarding "operating income (loss)" by geographic region.
+See Note 20 regarding "operating income (loss)" by geographic region.

-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS-(Continued) (dollars in thousands, unless otherwise noted)
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS-(Continued) (dollars in thousands, except for per share data, unless otherwise noted)

 Deferred income taxes are provided for the effects of temporary differences between the tax basis of an asset or liability and its reported amount in the consolidated statements of financial condition.
 These temporary differences result in taxable or deductible amounts in future years.
 Details of the Company's deferred tax assets and liabilities are as follows: